-In a recent criminal law matter, the Appellate Court of Connecticut rejected a defendant’s insufficiency of the evidence claims regarding the value of shoplifted goods and the element of “taking” under Connecticut’s larceny laws.
+In a criminal law matter, the Appellate Court of Connecticut rejected a defendant’s insufficiency of the evidence claims regarding the value of shoplifted goods and the element of “taking” under Connecticut’s larceny laws.
+Court deems testimony to be sufficient evidence.

 The defendant was charged with larceny in the third degree and conspiracy to commit larceny in the third degree.
 At trial, an officer testified as to how the value of the DVDs was calculated, but could not remember the exact amount.
 After being shown a copy of his report to refresh his recollection, the officer testified that the total amount was $1,822.72.
 Defense counsel did not object to the line of questioning or the testimony on the grounds of hearsay or competency.
 No other evidence regarding the value of the DVDs was provided, such as the receipt or the DVDs themselves.